Lilian-CR/Lilian-CR/README.md

 ---

 **Pronouns**: she/her
-✨ Open to collaboration and junior opportunities in Web or Mobile ✨
+✨ Open to collaboration and junior opportunities in Web Development ✨

 > _“Code is a tool for change.
 I'm here to make it meaningful.”_